Fly Fishing

 • Twice-daily on-ranch adventures are included in your stay

-• Montana’s highest fish counts
+• Rock Creek has Montana’s highest fish counts and boasts seven species of fish

-• All necessary gear and guiding provided
+• All necessary gear and guiding is provided

 • Float trips on Rock Creek and other waterways available at additional cost

-• Attend our annual Whiskey & Water fly fishing celebration
+• Attend our annual Whiskey & Water fly fishing celebration for more fly fishing fun in Montana!

 Fly Fishing Experiences